1. A good employee recognition program boosts engagement and retention and creates a positive work culture.

 Importantly, the technology platform should make the recognition process more convenient and transparent and provide a better employee experience.

-It should also reduce the administrative overhead of the HR team involved in managing the program.
+It should also reduce the administrative overheads of the HR team involved in managing the program.

 It is advisable to choose a platform after considering its compatibility with the recognition policies defined by the organization.

-Organizations need to look at the ease of use of the platform.
-Also, they should consider its integration with social media channels and key IT systems.
+Organizations must consider the platform’s ease of use and integration with social media channels and key IT systems.

 Once the employee reward system has been configured and tested, it is time to start planning for the final roll-out.